callmip-org/Phase1/README.md

 # Phase1

+Welcome to the CalLMIP Phase 1 Experiments!

-Protocol, data and post-optimization analyses for Phase 1 of CalLMIP.
+This repository contains the Phase 1 Protocol, data, and (in future) post-optimization analyses for Phase 1 of CalLMIP.